 1. Get VIP Bottle Service At A Top Nightclub

 Nothing says Vegas like hitting a nightclub.
-Las Vegas nightclubs are home to some of the largest and most wild parties in the world.
+Las Vegas nightlife is home to some of the largest and most wild parties in the world.
 Luckily, clubbing is also one of the least expensive things you can do in Sin City.

-Slip into your sexiest swim attire and head to one of Sin City’s infamous pool parties.
+No Vegas bachelorette party is complete without slipping into your sexiest swim attire and heading to one of Sin City’s infamous pool parties.
 Drinking cocktails by the pool while listening to world class DJs isn’t a bad way to spend an afternoon.
 Plus you can work on your tan at the same time.

 Just like the nightclubs, all Las Vegas pool parties offer free guest lists for women.
 If you use the guest list, it isn’t uncommon for the club to hand out a few free drink tickets too.
 You can also grab lunch without ever leaving the venue since many pool parties, like Encore Beach Club and Wet Republic, have full kitchens inside of the club.